ermannog/BatchScripts/Operating System/README.md

 # Batch Scripts for operating system management

+## AddCUToW10InstallWim.cmd
+Script that add a Service Update and Cumulative Update in an Windows 10 image file (install.wim), the script excutt the following steps:
+- Copy wim file
+- Mount image
+- Add the Service Update
+- Add the Cumulative Update
+- Lock in the updates so they are restored during a recovery
+- Verify the packages installed
+- Save and unmount the image
+- Clean stale or corrupted files if issue with the mount points occurs
+- Get destination wim info
 ## UpgradeToWin10.cmd
 Script that performs the upgrate of the operating system to Windows 10, the script is preconfigured for upgrade to Windows 10 1703 64 Bit Italian excuting the following steps:
 - Copy source files from a network share Mapping a temporary drive to local system drive